Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor

 |ProxyUserName||ProxyUserName="Contoso\ProxyUser"||No||If your proxy service requires authentication, supply a user name in the DOMAIN\user format.|

-You can also configure your proxy server manually using a registry-based static proxy, to allow Azure ATP sensor to report diagnostic data and communicate with Azure ATP cloud service when a computer is not permitted to connect to the Internet.
+You can also configure your proxy server manually using a registry-based static proxy, to allow Defender for Identity sensor to report diagnostic data and communicate with Defender for Identity cloud service when a computer is not permitted to connect to the Internet.

 The registry changes should be applied only to LocalService and LocalSystem.

 The static proxy is configurable through the Registry.
 You must copy the proxy configuration that you use in user context to the localsystem and localservice.
 To copy your user context proxy settings:

 Make sure to back up the registry keys before you modify them.